 The pavilion is where many people can hang out, cook and eat, play music and reconnect with familiar faces.
 It has a cement floor and is sheltered on two sides.
 There are 15 picnic tables, numerous benches, and a fireplace with a fantastic kitchen attached.
 Plenty of outlets available around the perimeter.

-The large kitchen has a commercial stove (four burners, a griddle top, and two ovens), microwave, five stainless sinks, a two door cooler, and a chest freezer available for use.
+The large kitchen has a commercial stove (six burners, a griddle top, and two ovens), five stainless sinks, a two door cooler, and a chest freezer available for use.
 There is a pass-through window for serving and another window to return dishes.
-There are numerous cook pots and mixing bowls, as well as plates, food trays, bowls, cups and utensils.
+There are cook pots and mixing bowls and cooking utensils, plus numerous cups, trays and utensils, as well as some plates and bowls.

 Restrooms are located about 50 yards from the Pavilion and near the 4 cabins.
 Each men’s and women’s restroom has hot and cold water with three showers, two toilets, and a sink.
 The camp supplies toilet paper and hand soap, though it wouldn’t hurt to bring extra supplies if you have a large group.

 For those of you who want to camp there is plenty of green space and many trails to pitch a tent.
 Most tenting spots are located along a field between the Pavilion and the cabins.
-If you don’t mind walking (150-200 yards) there are nice spots by the river.
 The ground is perfect for tenting and the stars can be amazing.

 RV’s and Pop-up Trailers